pdreeves/2019-interactive/instructions/Scenario1.md

   **D. What Ansible modules is it using?**

-6. Execute the base Ansible playbook:
+6. Make the required change so that the playbook runs on the web servers, then execute the base Ansible playbook:

   ansible-playbook -i inventory.yml scenarios/scenario1-playbook-base.yml --ask-pass